 Polyhydramnios is often noted during pregnancy and neonates present with a spectrum of various malformations at birth.
-The classical features of FS include CDH (unilateral in 75% of cases), dysmorphic craniofacial features (coarse facies, ocular hypertelorism, microphthalmia, low-set, poorly formed ears, a broad and flat nasal bridge, thick nasal tip with anteverted nares, long philtrum, tented upper lip, macrostomia and microretrognathia) and limb malformations (mainly distal limb hypoplasia that includes short and broad hands, short digits, short terminal phalanges, hypoplastic or absent nails and clinodactyly).
+The classical features of FS include CDH (unilateral in 75% of cases), dysmorphic craniofacial features (coarse facies, ocular hypertelorism, microphthalmia, low-set, poorly formed ears, a broad and flat nasal bridge, thick nasal tip with anteverted nares, long philtrum, tented upper lip, macrostomia and microretrognathia), and limb malformations (mainly distal limb hypoplasia that includes short and broad hands, short digits, short terminal phalanges, hypoplastic or absent nails, and clinodactyly).
 Thorax is small with widely spaced nipples.
-Brain (ventricular dilation, hydrocephalus) and cardiac malformations (atrial and ventricular septal defects (see these terms), aortic abnormalities) are reported frequently in affected individuals.
+Brain (ventricular dilation, hydrocephalus) and cardiac malformations (atrial and ventricular septal defects, aortic abnormalities) are reported frequently in affected individuals.
 Additional anomalies include orofacial clefting as well as pulmonary (lung hypoplasia), gastrointestinal (malrotation, anal atresia, omphalocele (see this term)), uro-genital (renal cysts, ureteral dilation, cryptorchidism), and musculo-skeletal (talipes, broad clavicles) malformations.
 In those that survive the neonatal period, severe developmental delay and intellectual disability is common.
 Death is mainly due to complications of CDH and pulmonary hypoplasia.

 The etiology is not clear.
 Several chromosomal aberrations including microdeletions involving chromosome bands 15q26.2 and 8p23.1 have been reported in probands with FS but the causal genes are yet to be identified.